mpaillassa/MaxiMask/README.md

   <img src="starlink1.gif" width="600">
 </p>

-MaxiMask identifying the Starlink satellites in the famous DECam image.
+Contaminants that MaxiMask can identify include trails, as shown in the image above where MaxiMask can detect the Starlink satellites in the famous DECam image.

 # Dependencies
 * Python 2 or 3